andyfeller/powershell-poc/README.md

 their version set to the action run number before publishing.
 Ideally, contributors would update the version whenever changes are made, but to err is human.

+Want to give special thanks to @agazoth's ["Increment Build and Version in PSake"][building-modules-agazoth] article as it highlighted the use of [`Update-ModuleManifest`][powershell-update-modulemanifest] and [`Update-ScriptFileInfo`][powershell-update-scriptfileinfo] to update version numbers in the release process!

 [actions-billing]: https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions
 [actions-customize-runners]: https://docs.github.com/en/actions/using-github-hosted-runners/customizing-github-hosted-runners
 [actions-shells]: https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#using-a-specific-shell